simplycode07/Paint-app-with-pygame/readme.md

 - You can Save "masterpieces" that you have created
 - Added tool to draw rectangles and circles
 - Fill Area
-- Timeline to Undo or Redo (only undo works for now)
+- Timeline to Undo and Redo
 - but it comes with a color palette with 7 colors and a random color which is generated when program starts

 ## How To Use